 Writing

 At Mere Green, we are committed to ensuring every pupil will gain the knowledge and skills to write independently, creatively and with purpose.
-This year we have adopted Talk for Writing across school.
+We have adopted Talk for Writing across school.

-Talk for Writing enables all children to achieve and retain the skills to become proficient story tellers and writers (for more information see link for website below).
-Texts are internalised throughout oral practice in order to support all learners and scaffold where needed.
-It also gives opportunities for confident writers to flourish and use their own ideas and imagination often based on their own reading.
+Talk for Writing enables all children to achieve and retain the skills to become proficient story tellers and writers.
+Texts are internalised throughout oral practice, in order to support all learners.
+It also gives opportunities for confident writers to flourish and use their own ideas and imagination, often based on their own reading.
 This approach enables children to read and write for a variety of audiences and purposes, moving from dependence towards independence.
-The three main stages are outlined below.

 Talk for Writing (talk4writing.com)